Prostate Screening Recommendations

 Knowing what to do following a diagnosis of prostate cancer can be confusing, oftentimes leaving men with more questions than answers.
 What are my treatment options?
 Which therapy is right for me?
 What's the prostate cancer prognosis?

-Unlike many other types of cancers, prostate cancer has numerous treatment options.
-There is no one definitive course of treatment.
+Unlike many other types of cancers, there are numerous options for prostate cancer treatment.
+There is no one definitive course of prostate cancer treatment.

 Memorial Hermann Cancer Centers bring together cancer-focused specialists in one location to talk with patients directly and answer any questions.
 The team includes: